sebastiangrochocki/BlocksInSystem/README.md

 ### Overview

-The `CustomSwitch` component is a customizable switch control for React applications, leveraging the capabilities of Radix UI's Switch component.
+The `Switch` component is a customizable switch control for React applications, leveraging the capabilities of Radix UI's Switch component.
 It provides the option to include a label and can be used within a `Flex` container for better layout management.
 This component is suitable for toggling between two states such as enabling/disabling settings or features.

 ### Properties